Baptouuuu/Tower/README.md

 * rotate your logs, every output for a local deployment is logged (so it can quickly become huge)
 * a macro can contain another macro, still the same syntax: `%macroName%`
 * setup ssh keys between a node and its childs to connect without password, otherwise cascade deployment will fail
+* an export command can reuse the previous exported values, all the exported values are available in `commands` and `rollback` ones

 ## Usage